-Currently, with respect to senior securities, the 1940 Act and regulatory interpretations of relevant provisions of the 1940 Act establish the following general limits, subject to modification to conform to the 1940 Act as interpreted or modified: Open-end registered investment companies such as the Fund is not permitted to issue any class of senior security or to sell any senior security of which they are the issuers.
+Currently, with respect to senior securities, the 1940 Act and regulatory interpretations of relevant provisions of the 1940 Act establish the following general limits, subject to modification to conform to the 1940 Act as interpreted or modified: Open-end registered investment companies such as the Fund are not permitted to issue any class of senior security or to sell any senior security of which they are the issuers.
 The Trust is, however, permitted to issue separate series of shares and to divide those series into separate classes.
 The Fund currently offers one class of shares.
 The Fund have no intention of issuing senior securities, except that the Trust has issued its shares in separate series and may divide those series into classes of shares.
 Collateral arrangements with respect to forward contracts, futures contracts or options, including deposits of initial and variation margin, are not considered to be the issuance of a senior security for purposes of this restriction.

 With respect to the Fund's Fundamental Policy #4 as described above, the Fund will consider, to the extent practicable and consistent with applicable rules and regulations of the SEC and applicable guidance from the staff of the SEC, investments of its underlying investment companies when determining its compliance with the policy.
 Without limiting the generality of the foregoing, the Fund intends fully to comply with applicable rules and regulations of the SEC and applicable relevant and discernable guidance from the staff of the SEC with respect to the Fund's investments in derivatives and derivatives transactions.
+As of the date of this SAI, the industry or group of industries for which Bitcoin Corporate Treasury Companies are assigned is the software and digital asset technology industries.